OSC/ood-documentation/source/authentication/nsf-access.rst

 `ACCESS`_ users on your systems through AMIE protocols which populate gridmap files.

 If you already have a ``/etc/grid-security/grid-mapfile`` file, Open OnDemand can be configured to map users using the gridmap files.
-See :ref:`gridmap usermapping <the documentation on gridmap files>`_ for how to enable that.
+See :ref:`the documentation on gridmap files <gridmap_user_mapping>` for how to enable that.